MarginallyClever/sixi-2/README.md

 ## Ease

-The Sixi has no epoxy because we like operations that can be undone.
+The Sixi has no glue because we like operations that can be undone.
-The Sixi has no timing belts because they are annoying to keep tensioned.

 All the 3D printable parts were produced on a Prusa MK2s at default settings (20% infill, 200um layer height).
 Parts are carefully designed to have a minimum of support material cleaning.

+There is one part turned on a lathe.
+Unavoidable.

 ## Links and Info